Can I take course X even though I lack prerequisite Y?

 Enrolment is limited in some courses due to special conditions, such as limited laboratory resources or classroom size.
 If you are not admitted to a course, the instructor may be willing to place your name on a waiting list.
 There are no enrolment limits on core CISC courses provided a classroom large enough is available.

 The Undergraduate Chair might allow you to substitute another course.
 Otherwise, you can look for an equivalent course at another institution such as a correspondence course at Athabasca University.
-Please note that you'll need to receive permission from the Faculty of Arts and Science to take a course at another institution.
+Please note that you'll need to receive permission in advance from the Faculty of Arts and Science to take a course at another institution.

 Courses that I want to take have schedule conflicts; what can I do?